Aboriginal Education Services Fixed Term and Relief Employment Register

 Acknowledgement of Country

-We acknowledge the Tasmanian Aboriginal people as the traditional custodians of this land,
+We acknowledge the Tasmanian Aboriginal people as the traditional custodians of this land, and we pay our respects to the elders past, present and future,

 for they hold the memories, traditions, culture and hope of First Nations people in Tasmania.